 When you're ready, the best way to report your home insurance claim is using your NNINS online member account.
 At your convenience, you can provide all your claim details and upload all your documentation, such as photos, police reports, and *receipts.
 You can also call our 24/7 Claims Hotline at 877-968-7252.
 Keep in mind, you may experience longer than normal wait times if a large storm resulted in many claims.

-Your safety is our first priority.
+Your safety is our first priority if you have property damage.
 Be careful walking around damaged areas in your home.
 Here are a few tips for the best home insurance claim experience:

 The best way to report and track a power outage in your area is online unless there is an electrical hazard.
 Electric utility companies get otherwise inundated with phone calls.
 Click on the links below to report an outage online and for information about electric utilities in your area.